open-ch/pyrene/FAQ.md

 ----

 ## CI / CD
-The CI  of Kitchenink is handled with GitHub Actions, means by the following file :
+The CI is managed by GitHub Actions, it means by the following files :

 ```
 .github/workflows/kitchensink.yml